bodo-ai/Bodo/docs/source/overview.rst

 for the first time.
-This eliminates the need to rewrite Python code in Spark/Scala, SQL or MPI/C++, allowing data scientists to focus on solving business problems instead of scalability and performance of their codes.
+This eliminates the need to rewrite Python code in Spark/Scala, SQL or MPI/C++, allowing data scientists to focus on solving business problems instead of scalability and performance of their applications.

 This user manual covers the basics of using Bodo, provides a reference